Daniel Craig: Early life and education

 Daniel Wroughton Craig was born on 2 March 1968 in Chester, Cheshire, to an art teacher, Carol Olivia (née Williams), and Timothy John Wroughton Craig, a midshipman in the Merchant Navy and steel erector.
 His father later became the landlord of two Cheshire pubs: The Ring o' Bells in Frodsham and The Boot Inn in Tarporley.
 Craig has an older sister named Lea (born 1965), and a younger half-brother named Harry (1991).
 He is of part Welsh and distant French descent, counting the French Huguenot minister Daniel Chamier and Sir William Burnaby, 1st Baronet, among his ancestors.
 His middle name, Wroughton, comes from his great-great-grandmother, Grace Matilda Wroughton.

 When Craig's parents divorced in 1972, he and his sister moved to the Wirral Peninsula with their mother, where he attended primary school in Hoylake as well as school in Frodsham.
 He attended Hilbre High School in West Kirby.
-Upon leaving there at the age of 16, he attended Calday Grange Grammar School as a sixth form student.
+Upon leaving at the age of 16, he attended Calday Grange Grammar School as a sixth form student.
 He played rugby union for Hoylake RFC.

 Craig began acting in school plays at the age of six, making his debut in the Frodsham Primary School production of Oliver!
 He became interested in serious acting by attending Liverpool's Everyman Theatre with his mother.
 At the age of 14 in 1982, he played roles in Romeo and Juliet and Cinderella at Hilbre High School.
 In 1984, he was accepted into the National Youth Theatre and moved to London, where he worked part-time in restaurants to finance his education.
 His parents watched his stage debut as Agamemnon in Troilus And Cressida.
 He performed with the National Youth Theatre on tours to Valencia and Moscow under the leadership of director Edward Wilson.
 He entered the Guildhall School of Music and Drama in 1988, and graduated in 1991 after a three-year course under the tutelage of Colin McCormack, an actor from the Royal Shakespeare Company.